cvetomir-todorov/CecoChat/README.md

 * 1 materialize server
 * 1 history server

-TODO: Add Redis scripts to create the initial state which is currently hardcoded but can be entered by watching the server logs which report all keys.

 ## Clients

 I've written a very basic console client.
 There is also a WPF desktop client for Windows which has some decent UI.
 A browser client would be ideal though.